nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 # Cyclistic Bike Share Analysis

- Hi, Join me in the Google Data Analyst Capstone Project, focusing on the Cyclistic Bike Share Case Study!
+ Hi, Join me in the Google Data Analyst Capstone Project, focusing on the Cyclistic Bike Share Case Study.

  In this case study I will be analyzing a public dataset for a fictional company provided by the course.

 In this case study , we  dive deep into data analysis, applying advanced techniques to extract meaningful conclusions.

-Explore the intersections of the Cyclistic Bike Share Case Study and the principles of the Google Data Analyst Professional Certificate, solidifying  our skills in interpreting and presenting data.
+Explore the intersections of the Cyclistic Bike Share Case Study and the principles of the Google Data Analyst Professional Certificate

+solidifying  our skills in interpreting and presenting data.

-### BUSINES Task
+### *BUSINES Task*
-Cyclistic bike share company based in Chicago,reccognizes the importance of increasing the number of annual subscribers for its future success.To achieve this goal,this project aims to analyze the differences in bike usage between casual riders and annual members and develop anew marketing strategy to convert casual riders in to annual subscribers.led by lily Morenothe director of marketing, and supported by Cyclistic;s markiting analytics team,this project will collect analyze and report data to guide the company;smarketing strategy.and to solve the question, How do annual members and casual riders use Cyclistic bikes differently.
+Cyclistic bike share company based in Chicago,reccognizes the importance of increasing the number of annual subscribers for its future success.To achieve this goal,this project aims

+to analyze the differences in bike usage between casual riders and annual members and develop anew marketing strategy to convert casual riders in to annual subscribers.led by lily

+Morenothe director of marketing, and supported by Cyclistic's markiting analytics team,this project will collect analyze and report data to guide the companys smarketing strategy.and to solve the question :-

+How do annual members and casual riders use Cyclistic bikes differently?

 Based on this, i will produce this case study  with the following deliverable.

-**Dataset**
- I Use Cyclistic’s historical trip data to analyze and identify trends.e Cyclistic is a fictional company.
-For the purposes of this case study, the datasets are appropriate and will enable me to answer the business questions.
-The data has been made available by Motivate International Inc. under this license (https://www.divvybikes.com/data-license-agreement.)

-**Tools**
-*R* - Data Analysis

-*PowerBI* - Creating reports

-**Limitations**
-I had to remove all null values from data because they would have affected the accuracy of my conclusions from the analysis. .
+***Tools***
+*R  Clean and transform data  and  Data  Analysis*

+*Powerbi  Visulaization and  Creating reports*

+***Limitations***

 I had to remove some columes i dont need in my analysis.

 Ihad to delete rows with negative values in duration column.

-### BUSINESS QUESTIONS
+## *BUSINESS QUESTIONS*
 1- How do casual and  member riders use Cyclistic Bike Share diferently.

 2- Why would casual rides buy annual Cyclistic  memberships.

 3-How can Cyclistic use digital media to influence casual riders to become members.

- For this project ,I will focouse on the first busnis question and then i will do the second and thierd one.
+**For this project ,I will focouse on the first busnis question .**

 ## *Data Preparation*

+ I Use Cyclistic’s historical trip data to analyze and identify trends.
+For the purposes of this case study, the datasets are appropriate and

+will enable me to answer the business questions.

+The data is located and stored in Amazon web server and is owned (first-party) by Cyclistic.

-I use primary source data downloaded from Cyclistic;s internal data which is made available by divvy open source data.The available Data will allow for examination of differences between user types, but not identification of underlying reasons.
+I use primary source data downloaded from Cyclistic's internal data.

+ **licensing, privacy, security, and accessibility**

+The data has been made available by Motivate International Inc. under this license (https://www.divvybikes.com/data-license-agreement.)

+  The Raw data is downloaded and kept in my laptop and will not be shared by any means.

-Data is kept in csv ,these files were import to R Studio using read_csv function .The 12 csv files were merged into a master Data Named *all_trips* with 13 columns and 3527368  rows  (for year 2020).
+ Data is kept in csv ,these files were import to R Studio using read_csv function .The 12 csv files were merged into a master Data Named

+ *all_trips*

 **there  is no issues with bias or credibility in this data**

-The data seems to fit the definition of ROCCC:-
+**The data seems to fit the definition of ROCCC:-**

 **Reliable**Yes, the data is reliable as it is directly downloaded from the company’s servers.